What Are Prepaid Costs When Buying a Home, And How Do You Calculate Them?

 After closing, your loan servicer will establish a new escrow account, sometimes referred to as an impound account.
 When you make your regular mortgage payments, the principal and interest are paid to the loan servicer, while the portion for property taxes and homeowners insurance is held in that new account until those payments are due.

-When you pay your initial escrow deposit, that money goes into the escrow account to pay future expenses and create a cushion in the event that costs increase or you fail to make a payment.
+When you pay your initial escrow deposit, that money goes into the escrow account to pay future expenses and create a cushion if costs increase or you fail to make a payment.
 That way, the lender doesn’t have to cover the extra cost (and increase your payment temporarily to pay it back) and can take out some of the cushion from the escrow account to pay your property tax bill or homeowners insurance premium on time.

 Why does the lender collect prepaid costs?